ikido/spree-import/README.markdown

 Mapping
 =======
 Import assumes you have data from somewhere else, with headers that do not match the spree headers.
 A mapping.yml is assumed to exist in the base direcory.
 The mapping is a hash from the headers you have (string) to the spree headers (symbol).
 The spree headers you need are the ones you want setting, corresponding to the spree product/variant fields.
--name
--description
+- name
+- description
--web_price		will be used as price if mapped
+- web_price		will be used as price if mapped
--price			otherwise :price will be used (one of the two is mandatory) -sku			your unique identifier
+- price			otherwise :price will be used (one of the two is mandatory)
+- sku			your unique identifier
--image			the filename must be found somewhere under the base dir -option 		used as the option type for a product and an option value for a variant (see below on variants) -quantity 		the spree on_hand
+- image			the filename must be found somewhere under the base dir
+- option 		used as the option type for a product and an option value for a variant (see below on variants)
+- quantity 		the spree on_hand
--category1 		category 1-3 can be used to set a 3 level category.
-If that doesn't fit your needs, override set_category -weight 		rest are self explanitory
+- category1 		category 1-3 can be used to set a 3 level category.
+If that doesn't fit your needs, override set_category
--depth
--width
--height
+- weight 		rest are self explanitory
+- depth
+- width
+- height

 Files
 =====